 Bangers and Mash

-But there are a few things to look out for when ordering this London typical food.
-Firstly what type of sausages are they serving?
-Look out for the different regional sausages you can find in the UK, trust me, not all sausages are created equal!
+There are a few things to consider when ordering this UK national food.
+Firstly, what type of sausages is the restaurant serving?
+Check out the different regional sausages you can find in the UK—trust me, not all are created equal!
 The next thing to look out for is the gravy because you can’t have bangers and mash without it.
 If you have a choice between plain and original gravy, always go for the onion gravy.

 Fish n’ Chips